Vasily-X/AutoFoldCode/README.md

 # AutoFoldCode <img src="./resources/fold-marker.png" height="16" />

-A Sublime Text package that saves/restores folded code regions in files automatically.
+A Sublime Text package that:

+* saves/restores folded code regions in files automatically
+* saves/restores selections in files automatically

-This plugin makes folded code regions persist - whether you're just opening/closing a file, starting/quitting Sublime Text or rebooting your computer, AutoFoldCode will restore your folded code with no hassle.
+This plugin makes folded code regions and selections persist - whether you're just opening/closing a file, starting/quitting Sublime Text or rebooting your computer, AutoFoldCode will restore your code folds and selections with no hassle.

-Thank you for checking this out, if you want to support what I do you might [buy me a coffee](https://ko-fi.com/ridetoday)!

 ## Installation